Contractible subshifts: Comparison with other dynamical properties

 For the general case, pick a symmetric generating set $S$.
 Let $r'$ be large.
 By default, we will apply the previous marker lemma (with $r = r'$) to identify an $r'$-net of markers (in the sense that the set is $r'$-separated and is $r'$-dense other than near the boundary).

 In regions containing such markers, we look at the Voronoi cells of the markers.
 They give us patterns satisfying the SFT constraint of the subshift $Y_{D, r', m'}$ from Lemma~\ref{lem:XYFactors} for sufficiently large $D$ and $m'$.
-Note that $D$ can be taken independent from $r'$, by a volume argument and the doubling property of $G$.
+Note that $D$ can be taken independent from $r'$ as in the proof of Lemma~\ref{lem:ContractibleDimensionSFT}, by a volume argument and using the fact $G$ is doubling as a metric space.

-We can now construct points of $X_{D', r, m}$ for some $D'$ (again independent of $r'$) using the proof of Lemma~\ref{lem:XYFactors}.
+We can then construct points of $X_{D, r, m}$ using the proof of Lemma~\ref{lem:XYFactors}, for some $r$.
 As $r' \rightarrow \infty$, $r$ can also be taken arbitrarily large.
 We then follow the proof of Lemma~\ref{lem:FEPIsCFactor} to construct valid contents in $Y$, by proceeding one color at a time.
-This is possible since $D'$ stays bounded while $r$ can be taken arbitrarily large.
+This is possible since $D$ stays bounded while $r$ can be taken arbitrarily large.

-All in all, this discussion gives us a morphism $f_{\vec 0} : X \to (B \cup \{\#\})^G$ such that, whenever it outputs a patch over alphabet $B$, this patch contains no forbidden patterns, and furthermore, when the marker lemma applies sufficiently nearby (say, at distance at most $R/2$), we actually produce a large patch over alphabet $B$.
+Extending this map arbitrarily, we obtain a morphism $f_{\vec 0} : X \to B^G$ such that when the marker lemma gives us markers sufficiently nearby (meaning there are period-breakers sufficiently nearby, say at distance at most $R/2$), then $f_{\vec 0}$ does not produce forbidden patterns of $Y$ nearby.